General Quantum Bernoulli Factory: Framework Analysis and Experiments: Experimental demonstration of the framework of QBF

 We simplify the circuit, as shown in Fig.~\ref{Fig:ExperimentalProposal}{{(d)}} in main text.
 Practically, the reversion on the first qubit is merged into the initial state preparation, that is, we prepare the initial state to be

 The configurable elements are then reconfigured for the add operation.
-Specifically, $A$ is configured as identity, $B$ is the M$_0$X gate by using a half-waveplate and a polarizer, and $C$ is the Hadamard gate.
+Specifically, $A$ is configured as identity using a half-waveplate fixed at $0^\circ$, $B$ is the M$_0$X gate by using a half-waveplate fixed at $45^\circ$ and a polarizer that filters photons with horizontal polarization, and $C$ is the Hadamard gate (using a half-waveplate fixed at $22.5^\circ$).
 Combining with equation~(\ref{eq:FinalState}), the output state before the post-selection is

 Then, post-select the first qubit in $|0\rangle$ basis, and we will obtain the final state of $|\psi_a\rangle$ as shown in equation~(\ref{eq:READD}).
 Similarly, if we post-select the first qubit in $|1\rangle$ basis, we can implement subtract operation instead.